jQuery API

 </div>

-We could equally target all inner <div> elements at once:
+All inner <div> elements could be targeted at once:

 This causes all of them to be replaced: